hardin47/website/Math150/Notes/04-cat.md

 #> odds ratio
 #>      0.104

-# their CI is an inversion of the HT
 # an approximate SE for the ln(OR) is given by:
 se.lnOR <- sqrt(1/(16*(2/16)*(14/16)) + 1/(15*(9/15)*(6/15)))
 se.lnOR